thankyoucode/growearth/docs/info_plants importance.md

 consider this information to adding more aproriate home page content Why Are Plants Important?

-    houseplants
+- houseplants
-    healthy
+- healthy
-    indoor-plants
+- indoor-plants
-    medicine
+- medicine

-Table of Contents
+## Table of Contents

-    ​​Reasons Why Plants Are Important For Us
+- ​​Reasons Why Plants Are Important For Us
-    How Do Plants Help Improve Human Health?
+- How Do Plants Help Improve Human Health?
-    Importance of Plants for Kids
+- Importance of Plants for Kids

 They are versatile and can live indoors as decor and in gardens as food sources for animals, insects, and humans alike.
 Why are plants important?
 Plants are necessary to sustain life on this planet for their oxygen-giving qualities and as a key link in the food chain.
 Without plants, the world as we know it could not exist, so there are plenty of reasons to recognize why plants are important.

-​​Reasons Why Plants Are Important For Us
+​​### Reasons Why Plants Are Important For Us

 Early plant life started out as photosynthetic oceanic material that gave way to oxygenate the atmosphere, making it possible for life as we know it to exist.
 The importance of plants on Earth is not to be understated, so here are some reasons plants are necessary to the world’s environment.